Miguel Rojas Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.96 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have a 4.99 team ERA that ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to give up 215 total home runs at a rate of 1.5 per game (most in baseball).
+- Nationals pitchers combine to allow the most home runs in baseball (218 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.